OfficeDev/VBA-content/VBA/Visio-VBA/articles/invisibleapp-appdeactivated-event-visio.md

 ## Remarks

 The **AppDeactivated** event indicates that an instance of Visio is no longer the active application on the Microsoft Windows desktop.
-The **AppDeactivated** event is different from the **AppObjectDeactivated** event, which occurs after an instance of Visio ceases to be the active instance?the instance of Visio that is retrieved by the **GetObject** method in a Microsoft Visual Basic program.
+The **AppDeactivated** event is different from the **AppObjectDeactivated** event, which occurs after an instance of Visio ceases to be the active instance - the instance of Visio that is retrieved by the **GetObject** method in a Microsoft Visual Basic program.

 If you're using Microsoft Visual Basic or Visual Basic for Applications (VBA), the syntax in this topic describes a common, efficient way to handle events.